brianhouse/art_and_code/units/7_recursion/lecture.md

   <img src="code/canvas_21.png" width=400 />
 </p>

 Key things to note in this example include the use of random to produce a recursive branch that happens 10% of the time.
-Adjusting this parameter can help tune how complex the output forms are.
+Adjusting this argument can help tune how complex the output forms are.

 In addition, notice that there is no `depth` argument—the recursion is limited by `size`, so it is inherently tied to the size of the circles, taking as many levels as it needs to get there.

 ### Designing with recursion

 When coming up with a recursive form, start simple.
 Pick a basic shape and imagine how it might progress.
-Once your function is calling itself, play with the parameters to get the effect you want.
+Once your function is calling itself, play with the arguments to get the effect you want.
 Try with various colors and transparencies—sometimes intended effects emerge, which is great.

 You can, of course, have more than one recursive algorithm in a sketch.
 Can you create a whole ecosystem of varying beings?